hyl/Favket/Readme.md

 ###Next steps
 I want to add more read-it-later services to Favket.
 If you want a hosted version of this service, give me a bell on [Twitter](http://twitter.com/mightyshakerjnr).

+###It doesn't work!
+Oh no!
+File an [Issue](https://github.com/hyl/Favket/issues), with a link to the tweet you're trying to favouite.
+In testing, links from tweets made by *private accounts* aren't saved to Pocket.